Asynchronous Task Execution with QgsTask

 • Python 3.9+: The interpreter bundled with all currently supported QGIS releases.
 Required for modern type hints, stable exception handling, and concurrent.futures compatibility if bridging external libraries.

-• Basic Plugin Structure: Knowledge of initGui(), run(), and resource cleanup patterns.
+• Basic plugin structure: Knowledge of initGui(), run(), and resource cleanup patterns from Plugin Lifecycle and Resource Management.

 Developers should also review the official QgsTask API documentation to understand available methods, inheritance constraints, and thread-safety guarantees before writing production code.